XZiar/RayRenderer/OpenCLUtil/README.md

 ## Dependency

 * [common](../common)
-  * Wrapper -- an extended version of STL's shared_ptr
   * Exception -- an exception model with support for nested-exception, strong-type, Unicode message, arbitrary extra data
   * StringEx -- some useful operation for string, including encoding-conversion